slavejko/sledovanie_transakcii_v_ethereum_blockchaine/README.md

 const collection_from = "data_from";                        // to change collection name for direction "FROM" (outgoing)
-const publicFolder = "public";                              // to change the name of the public folder containing frontend const appPort = 3000;                                       // to change the port of endpoint
+const publicFolder = "public";                              // to change the name of the public folder containing frontend const appPort = 3000;                                       // to change the port of endpoint const apiUrl = '/api';                                      // to change the url of the endpoint
 ```